 A. God will bring you safely home

-- The hymn Amazing Grace has that famous line, “Through many dangers, toils and snares, we have already come, ‘twas grace that brought us safe thus far, and grace will lead us home.”
+Some of the words so powerful, through many dangers, toils, snares, we have already come.
+It was grace that brought us safe thus far and grace will lead us home.

 B. Listen to the voice of the Lord